 “1,000 people in the Mackay and Whitsundays will be employed during the construction and operational stages, which is great news for the local economy and for Queensland.

-Tassal’s development is in one of six aquaculture development areas (ADAs) that the Palaszczuk government designated and announced in January this year to promote and encourage this kind of job-creating investment.
+Tassal’s development is in one of six aquaculture development areas (ADAs) that the Queensland government designated and announced in January this year.

 Tassal’s Head of Supply Chain and Commercial Services Ben Daley said the company is committed to boosting Queensland’s aquaculture industry, creating jobs, regional growth and stronger local economies.